Thermodynamics phase transition of Anti de Sitter Schwarzschild scalar-tensor-vector-Black Holes: AdS Schwarzschild STVG black hole

-for which $B_{\mu\nu}=\partial_\mu\phi_\nu-\partial_\nu\phi_\mu$ is an anti symmetric linear tensor field. $V(G)$ is self interaction potential of non material scalar field $G(x)$ (a variable Newton gravity coupling parameter) and $V(\tilde{\mu})$ denotes to self interaction potential according to the scalar field $\tilde{\mu}(x)$. $\nabla_{\mu}$ refers to the covariant derivative for a metric tensor field $g_{\mu\nu}$.
-Such these alternative gravity models are called as creative models against the general relativity itself, because without the last term $S_M$ these models can create gravity by self interacting of the fields while in the GR the external matter sources $S_{M}$ is necessary in the production of gravity.
-In fact effects of the vector field mass $\tilde{\phi}$ dose not vanishing just at kiloparsec scales from gravitational sources while so it can be neglected near the black holes solutions of the model.
-At the slow varying regime of the Newton's gravity coupling parameter we can consider $G=G_N(1+\alpha)$ where $G_N$ is the well known Newton's gravity coupling constant at the Newton and General relativity approach of the model in which the dimensionless parameter $\alpha$ comes from alternative counter terms of the above action at the slow varying regime of the scalar field $G(x).$ In other worlds for $\alpha=0$ the STVG gravity returns to general relativity so we can regard deviation of the STVG theory with respect to the GR given by $\alpha$ parameter.
-To obtain a vacuum metric solution of the above model we can simplify it by assuming a massless vector field $\tilde{\mu}=0$ for which the total action (\ref{action}) takes a simple forme as follows.
+respectively and $S_M$ denotes to model dependent ordinary matter source. $g$ is absolute value of the metric determinant and $R=g_{\mu\nu}R^{\mu\nu}$ is the Ricci scalar. $\phi_{\mu}$ refers to a massive vector field with mass parameter $\mu$ and self interaction potential $V(\phi)=-\frac{1}{2}\mu^2\phi ^{\mu}\phi_{\mu}$ and $B_{\mu\nu}=\partial_\mu\phi_\nu-\partial_\nu\phi_\mu$ is anti symmetric linear tensor field and $\omega$ is a dimensionless scalar field with self interaction potential $V(\omega)$. $V(G)$ is self interaction potential of non material scalar field $G(x)$ (namely variable Newton gravity coupling parameter) and $V(\mu)$ denotes to self interaction potential according to the scalar field $\mu(x)$. $\nabla_{\mu}$ refers to the covariant derivative for a metric tensor field $g_{\mu\nu}$.
+Such these alternative gravity models are called as creative models against GR, because without the last term $S_M$ these models can create gravity by self interacting of the fields while in GR itself $S_{Grav},$ the external matter source $S_{M}$ is necessary to produce the gravity.
+In fact effects of the vector field mass $\phi$ dose not vanishing just at kiloparsec scales from gravitational sources while so it can be neglected near the black holes solutions of the model.
+At the slow varying regime of the Newton's gravity coupling parameter one can consider $G=G_N(1+\alpha)$ where $G_N$ is the well known Newton's gravity coupling constant at the Newton and General relativity approach of the model in which the dimensionless parameter $\alpha$ comes from alternative contribution of the above action at the slow varying regime of the scalar field $G(x).$ In other words $\alpha$ is usually called as the gravitational charge which for $\alpha=0$ the STVG gravity returns to GR so we can regard deviation of the STVG theory with respect to GR given by $\alpha$ parameter.
+For vacuum sector of the action (\ref{action}) the Moffat himself solved metric field equations and obtained spherically symmetric static metric vacuum solutions without to use $\Lambda$.
+He obtained a singular asymptotically flat metric same as the Reissner Nordstrom one with particular gravitational charge $q=\pm\sqrt{G_NG}M$ \cite{Moffat5} as for a gauge field $\phi_t(r)\neq0$ with $\phi_r(r)=\phi_{\theta}(r)=\phi_{\varphi}(r)=0.$ Haydarov et al \cite{Haydarov} studied affects of the gravitational charge $\alpha$ on stabilization of orbits of test particles moving on the space time (\ref{mofmet}) recently.
+Moffat himself obtained also another nonsingular asymptotically flat black hole metric (not shown) by choosing other form for the vector gauge field $\phi_{\mu}$ in the ref. \cite{Moffat5} where central region of the obtained metric solution reduces to vacuum de Sitter space which makes it as nonsingular.
+By looking at his metric solutions one can infer that the produced effective cosmological parameter versus $\alpha$ and the black hole mass $M$ is depended to kind of the used vector gauge field $\phi_{\mu}$.
+But we should point that these asymptotically flat solutions are different with non asymptotically flat metric solutions which are obtained usually by regarding a nonzero cosmological parameter $\Lambda\neq0.$ They approach asymptotically to the vacuum de Sitter $(\Lambda>0)$ or the vacuum anti de Sitter $(\Lambda<0)$ spaces.
+In this sense we want study thermodynamic behavior of the metric solution (\ref{mofmet}) with $\Lambda\neq0$ in this work.
+Thermodynamic behavior of the modified Schwarzschild black hole metric (\ref{mofmet}) is studied by Mureika et al \cite{Mureika} where the black hole heat capacity exhibits with change of the sign at the critical mass in presence of the Hawking radiation.
+This means the black hole can be has a phase transition same as the Reissner Nordsrom black hole itself (i.e. with electric charge) by regarding the Hawking temperature and the backreaction correction of the interacting quantum fields which is studied by one of us previously \cite{Ghaffar5}.
+In general the first law of (the asymptotically flat) black hole thermodynamics is usually written as